Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - Further client-side form validation for administrators, such as editing artworks.
 - A cleaner, clearer procedure to ensure images arrive correctly on the server and recorded on artwork and member forms.
   Possibly utilizing an application such as [cloudinary](https://cloudinary.com/documentation).
+- As the number of club activities increase, and the number of exhibition artworks increase, there will be a need for limiting the intial page loads and implementation of pagination.

 ## Technologies Used